PierreSenellart/provsql/doc/TODO/priorization.md

 ## Priority ordering (cross-file)

-### Tier 2 — reusable certificates / correctness hardening

-4. **UCQ(OBDD): UNION nested in a subquery/view** (safe §1).
-A *top-level*
-   `UNION` is already certified branch-by-branch (recursive `process_query` re-entry); the gap is only a `UNION` inlined into one safe-query candidate (view / derived table), which lands as a `setOperations` node the single global Prop.
-4.5 order can't span.
-   Verified to decline gracefully; the "sensible next slice" — a flattening extension, not a core change.
 ### Tier 3 — larger / workload-gated

 5. HAVING exact residuals: coupled branch-spanning SUM (prob §2),